pattern-lab/patternlab-node/CUTTING_A_RELEASE.md

 # How To Cut a Pattern Lab Release

 We use a handful of tools to help automate and simplify the process of cutting a new Pattern Lab release.
-Namely: [Lerna](https://github.com/lerna/lerna) and [Auto](https://intuit.github.io/auto/)
+The most important ones being [Lerna](https://github.com/lerna/lerna) and [Auto](https://intuit.github.io/auto/).

 ## Release Prep